Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: CHIME/FRB Outrigger Predictions

 Instead of integrating over $z$ and ending up with a 2D model prediction (histogram) in $\snr$ and $\dm$, we can construct a 3D model prediction that depends on $\snr$, $\dm$, and $z$:

 where

-and $\Delta z$ is estimated by the midpoint spacing between the evaluated $z_\mathrm{val}$ points across the full redshift range $z = 1 \times 10^{-3} - 4$.
+and $\Delta z$ is estimated by the midpoint spacing between the evaluated $z_\mathrm{val}$ points across the full redshift range range from $1 \times 10^{-3}$ to $4$.
 (Note that for simplicity of notation, $\mathbf{\Theta}$ was dropped as their distributions were held to the fiducial models found in Catalog~1 for all evaluated models, for each burst.)

 This 3D histogram, after dividing by the bin widths in $z$, gives the prediction for the observed CHIME/FRB Catalog~1 $\dm$--$\snr$--$z$ distribution per $z$ for a given model $R(F, \dm | \bm \lambda)$.
 We can thus sum over the $\snr$ bins (which span the values 12--200) and the $\dm$ bins (which span the values 100--3500~pc~cm$^{-3}$) to obtain the prediction for the observed redshift distribution, $P_\mathrm{obs}(z)$.
 The range of predicted redshift distributions our MCMC run allows appears reasonably well-constrained, and is shown in Figure~\ref{fig:allowable_Pobsz}.